 Coptic Studies at MQ

 Macquarie University is the ideal environment for Coptic Studies.
 The unique placing of First Millennium Egypt at the intersection of many fields is mirrored by the university's strengths in Egyptology, Late Antiquity, Greek papyrology, and Early Christian Studies.
-All these areas are represented in the Department of Ancient History and the manifold teaching, research and community outreach activities in Ancient Cultures here at Macquarie.
+All these areas are represented in the teaching, research, and outreach programs of the Department of Ancient History and the Ancient Cultures Research Centre at Macquarie.

-At the centre of teaching and research in Coptic Studies here at Macquarie is the great age of Egyptian Christianity with several courses in Coptic language from beginning to advanced Coptic and thematic units on history, art, archaeology, literature and monasticism.
-Teaching Bohairic Coptic, the liturgical language of the present-day Coptic Orthodox Church, which traces its historical and cultural roots back to this era, is also part of the teaching program.
+At the centre of teaching and research in Coptic Studies here at Macquarie is the great age of Egyptian Christianity, with several units in Coptic language from beginning to advanced Coptic and thematic units on history, art and archaeology, and monasticism.
+Research projects examine the rise and development of monasticism Egypt, scribal practice in Coptic papyri, and the publication of monastic texts form Macquarie excavations in Western Thebes.

 Dr Malcolm Choat